MetaMask/metamask-mobile/README.md

 Unfortunately, the build system may fail to pick up local changes, such as installing new NPM packages or `yarn link`ing a dependency.
 If the app is behaving strangely or not picking up your local changes, it may be due to build issues.
-To ensure that you're starting with a clean slate, close all emulators/simulators, stop the `yarn start` process, and run:
+To ensure that you're starting with a clean slate, close all emulators/simulators, stop the `yarn watch` process, and run:

 ```bash
 yarn clean